 The past weekend, I did the same for FTP applications.
 I wanted to dig deep into the world of freeware file transfer applications which compete with the popular, open-source application – FileZilla.
 In the past, I’ve used FileZilla as well, and also a couple of paid FTP applications.
 Incidentally, the freeware options that I’ve explored almost compete head-to-head with the $30-50 priced paid applications, which in most cases is bizarre.

-Free FTP Clients for Windows 7
+Free FTP Client software for Windows 8 / 7

 I explored three free applications – WinSCP, Core FTP Lite, and CoffeeCup Free FTP.
 In terms of file transfers, including a sample 650 MB file and a 1.5 GB folder, the three performed okay, with no stability issues or application freezing.
 All the three applications don’t offer a scheduler, one of the important features in my wish-list (Pro tip: You can always use the Task Scheduler in Windows to set up your file transfers).
 WinSCP is open-source, while Core FTP Lite and CoffeeCup Free FTP are freeware application with paid, feature-rich upgrades available.